crxssed7/crxssed7/Entertainment/movies.md

 Movies
 ===================

 Below is a list of TV Shows that I recommend.
 Use CTRL+F to get around.
-All shows will have their genres listed too.
+All movies will have their genres listed too.

 |Name|Genres|
 |---|---|